discrete-notes/discrete-notes.github.io/_posts/2022-02-02-inditinguishability-tools.md

 permalink: indistinguishability-tools
 ---

-One of my area of research if the study of algorithms that are distributed (in space but also in time), and that are local, in the sense that the decisions are based on the partial view of the system/input.
+One of my areas of research if the study of algorithms that are distributed (in space but also in time), and that are local, in the sense that the decisions are based on a partial view of the system/input.
-In this area (at least for network distributed algorithms), a standard technique is *indistinguishability*.
+In this area (at least for distributed graph algorithms), a standard technique is *indistinguishability*.
-The proofs using this technique often end up using some combinatorics results, and working on such a proof recentely I had to expand my combinatorics toolbox.
+The proofs using this technique often end up using some combinatorics results, and working on such a proof recently I had to expand my combinatorics toolbox.
 The purpose of this post is to give an intuition of the indistinguishability technique, and to list a few results that are